folio-org/okapi/examples/curl-examples.md

 END

 ```
-The module descriptor tells OKAPI that it needs to start the given process to
+The module descriptor tells Okapi that it needs to start the given process to
 deploy the module.
 The routingEntries tell that the module is interested in
 GET and POST requests to the /sample path and nothing else, and that the module
 is supposed to provide a full response.
 The level is used to for finding out the